-Source programmable board used to create projects.
-It consists of a simple as well as a free source code editor which has a "one click compile or upload" clies an open-source electronic prototyping platform that is easy to use and be software and hardware.
-Arduino is able to sense the environment through from several sensors.
-It is also able to control its surroundings through lights and other actuators.
-The Arduino programming language that is based and the Arduino development environment that is based on the processing are used be software on the board.
-Due to its open-source environment, one is blac OSX and Windows as its environment is written in Java.
+Example is a popular programmable board used to create projects.
+It consists of a simple Example platform as well as a free source code editor which has a "one click compile or upload" Example.
+Arduino offers an open-source electronic prototyping platform that is easy to use and Example for both the software and hardware.
+Arduino is able to sense the environment through Example input from several sensors.
+It is also able to control its surroundings through Example motors, lights and other actuators.
+The Arduino programming language that is based on the wiring and the Arduino development environment that is based on the processing are used program the microcontroller found on the board.
+Due to its open-source environment, one is the to easily write and upload codes to the I/O board.
+It is also worth to note that Arduino can be run on Linux, Mac OSX and Windows as its environment is written in Java.